(866) 678-8505

 Here are the most common issues causing your car to squeal when driving:

 • Axle seal leaking: This happens when the seal around the axle loosens up or cracks, resulting in a loss of gear oil or transmission fluid.
 This can progress into critical damage to the transmission or differential.
 The leaking fluid can also seep into the brakes, damaging them and reducing vehicle control.
-In any situation, a squealing noise commonly happens.
+In any situation, a squeaking noise commonly happens.

 • Faulty brake caliper: A greasy and sticky brake caliper will be partially applying the vehicle’s brakes.
 This means your vehicle’s brake pads are slightly pressuring the brakes as you drive.
-Consequently, there’s extra friction happening constantly, resulting in deterioration and squealing noises while the vehicle moves.
+Consequently, there’s extra friction happening constantly, resulting in deterioration and squeaking noises while the vehicle moves.

 • Damaged brake rotors: A damaged brake rotor can have an uneven surface, hot spots, and even heat cracks.
-At this level of damage, the rotors cause extra stress on other brake components, commonly resulting in squealing noises, vehicle vibrations, and bad braking efficiency.
+At this level of damage, the rotors cause extra stress on other brake components, commonly resulting in squeaking noises, vehicle vibrations, and bad braking efficiency.

 Find Professional Help